 Assigning Slots for Synchronization: When a node attempts to join the network, it first snoops the channel to capture an EB from its neighbors.
-A captured EB allows a joining node to synchronize its clock and learn the transmission schedule currently used in the network.
-After the synchronization, the node selects its best and second best parents as presented in Sections V. Under our scheduling approach, the node i uses the ith slot in the synchronization slotframe to broadcast EB and jth slot to receive EB from its best parent (node j).

-Assigning Slots for Routing: A fixed, shared slot in the routing slotframe is assigned for all nodes to exchange routing related packets including the join-in and joined-callback messages.
-All nodes in the network use the same time slot offset for the routing traffic.
+A captured EB allows a joining node to synchronize its clock by using its carried timestamp and learn the transmission schedule currently used in the network.
+The APs in the network are wired to the gateway and time Assigning Slots for Routing: A fixed, shared slot in the routing slotframe is assigned for all nodes to exchange routing related packets including the join-in and joined-callback messages.
+All nodes in the network use the same time slot offset for the routing traffic and compete the slot in a CSMA fashion.
+In our implementation, we use the first time slot in the routing slotframe to exchange routing packets.

 Assigning Slots for Application: According to WirelessHART, multiple transmission attempts are scheduled for each packet through its primary and backup routes.
-The node's packet transmission and reception schedules are determined by its unique node id (NodeID) and parent-child relationship.
+The node's packet transmission and reception schedules are determined by its unique node id (NodeID.) and parent-child relationship.
 Under our scheduling approach, a node uses the sth time slot in the application slotframe for the pth transmission attempt:

-$$s = A (NodeID - N{AP}) - A + p \tag{4}$$
+$$s = A (NodeID - N{AP}) - A + p \tag{5}$$

-where A denotes the total number of transmission attempts for each packet and N{AP} denotes the number of access points.
+where A denotes the total number of transmission attempts for each packet and $N{AP}$ denotes the number of access points.
+Each node can learn its neighbors' NodeIDs from the routing table and $N{AP}$ and A are global information shared by all nodes in the network and can be carried by EBs.